-New Zealand v Philippines
+Co-hosts New Zealand upset by World Cup debutants

 Post update

-Foul by Ria Percival (New Zealand).
+Hand ball by Annalie Longo (New Zealand).

+Offside, Philippines.
+Dominique Randle tries a through ball, but Carleigh Frilles is caught offside.

+Attempt missed.
+Katrina Guillou (Philippines) right footed shot from outside the box is high and wide to the right.
+Assisted by Carleigh Frilles.